niwa/ESP3/README.md

 ## Getting Started

 ESP3 is written in **MATLAB**.
-Provided you have a licence for the appropriaate version of MATLAB (R2019b or later) and required toolboxes, these instructions will get you a copy of the source code to get ESP3 up and running on your local machine for development and testing purposes.
+Provided you have a licence for the appropriate version of MATLAB (R2020b) and required toolboxes, these instructions will get you a copy of the source code to get ESP3 up and running on your local machine for development and testing purposes.

 See the section "Software Download"" for notes on how to install a compiled version on a Windows 64bits platform.

 ### Prerequisites

-* **MATLAB R2019b** (or more recent).
+* **MATLAB R2020b** (or more recent).

 * **Licenced MATLAB toolboxes**:
     * Signal Processing